-- 2,355,579 shares of common stock issuable upon the exercise of options outstanding as of October 1, 2013 at a weighted average exercise price of \$2.81 per share; - 24,801 shares of common stock issuable upon the exercise of a warrant to purchase Series C preferred stock, which will become exercisable for shares of common stock upon the automatic conversion of our Series C preferred stock into common stock upon the closing of this offering, with an exercise price of \$7.56 per share, and additional 24,801 shares of common stock reserved for future issuance and as to which the warrant will become exercisable at the same exercise price in the event we draw down on or prior to March 31, 2014 a second term loan under our loan and security agreement with the warrant holder;

-- 144,585 shares of common stock reserved for future issuance under our 2008 Stock Plan as of October 1, 2013, and 1,700,000 shares of common stock, subject to increas on an annual basis, reserved for future issuance under our 2013 Stock Incentive Plan, which will become effective in connection with this offering; and - 58,375 shares of common stock issuable upon the exercise of options granted on October 2, 2013 at an exercise price of \$12.12 per share.
+- 9,422,357 shares of common stock issuable upon the exercise of options outstanding as of October 1, 2013 at a weighted average exercise price \$0.70 per share; - 99,206 shares of common stock issuable upon the exercise of warrants to purchase Series C preferred stock, which will become exercisable for share of common stock upon conversion of our Series C preferred stock into common stock immediately prior to the completion of this offering, with a exercise price of \$1.89 per share; - 578,248 shares of common stock reserved for future issuance under our 2008 Stock Plan as of October 1, 2013, and 6,800,000 shares of common stock subject to increase on an annual basis, reserved for future issuance under our 2013 Stock Incentive Plan, which will become effective in connectic with this offering; and - 233,500 shares of common stock issuable upon the exercise of options granted on October 2, 2013 at an exercise price of \$3.03 per share.

-Unless otherwise indicated, all information in this prospectus reflects the 4-for-1 reverse split of our outstanding common stock effected on October 9, 2013 and assumes:
+Unless otherwise indicated, all information in this prospectus assumes:

-- that our restated certificate of incorporation, which we will file in connection with the closing of this offering, is in effect; - no options are exercised after October 1, 2013; - the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 14,997,312 shares of common stock upon the closing of th offering; - no exercise of a warrant to purchase Series C preferred stock; and - no exercise by the underwriters of their over-allotment option to purchase up to additional shares of common stock from us.
+- a -for- reverse split of our common stock is effected prior to this offering; - that our restated certificate of incorporation, which we will file in connection with the completion of this offering, is in effect; - no options are exercised after October 1, 2013; - the conversion of all outstanding shares of our convertible preferred stock into an aggregate of 59,989,268 shares of common stock immediately prito the completion of this offering; and - no exercise by the underwriters of their over-allotment option to purchase up to additional shares of common stock from us.